headforwards-spd/headforwards-website/src/pages/info-pages/collaboration.md

     isTwoColumns: false
     type: image-copy-component
     title: 'The right team for each project '
+    content:
+      - type: markdown
         text: >-
           No two clients or projects are the same.
 That’s why Headforwards works with each client to create the right team for their needs; a team that stays in place for the entire life of the project.

           Clients can draw on the team’s software development experience, knowledge and ideas, all of which can contribute to better decision-making and better quality software.
     image: /uploads/headforwards-16.jpg
   - quote: >-
       We want to be a partner to our clients, to develop long-term relationships